nonphoto/bloom-legacy/README.md

 - **Small**: Less than 300 SLOC without S.
 - **Minimal**: The API consists of only a handful of functions.
 - **Fast**: Reactive updates only change the dependent part of the DOM with no diffing needed.
-This means reactive values can be animated in real-time with no performance degradation.
+This means reactive values can be animated in real-time with no performance loss.
 - **Flexible**: Create anything from high performance animations to single-page apps.
 - **Declarative**: Define the entire structure of your document with one data structure.
 - **No compilation necessary**: Just import as an ES Module and use object literals to define nodes, no special syntax needed.